danwing/referee/draft-wing-settle-referee.md

 Most existing TLS communications require the server obtaining a certificate signed by a Certification Authority trusted by the client.
-Within a home network this is fraught with complications of both human factors and technical natures.
+Within a home network this is fraught with complications of both human factors and technical natures (e.g., local domain firewall, lack of domain name).

-This document describes a Referee system to authorize the legitimate servers on a local domain.
-A server, called a Referee, is entrusted to help clients identify and authenticate servers within the local domain.
+This document describes a trust anchor system to authorize the legitimate servers on a local domain.
+The trust anchor host, called a Referee, helps clients identify and authenticate previously-enrolled servers within the local domain.
 The Referee system purposefully avoids Public Key Infrastructure using X.509 {{?PKIX=RFC5280}}, instead using an "allowlist" of public keys.

-When clients connect to a server on the local domain and encounter a self-signed certificate that might otherwise cause an authentication failure (typically, a warning to the user), the client can query the local domain's pre-authorized Referee system to learn if that server has been enrolled with the Referee.
-If so, the connection can continue -- much as a certificate signed by a trusted Certification Authority would continue.
+When clients TLS connect to a server on the local domain and encounter a self-signed certificate that might otherwise cause an authentication failure (typically, a warning to the user), the client can send an HTTP query the local domain's pre-authorized Referee system to learn if that server has been enrolled with the Referee.
+If so, it indicates the server was enrolled in the Referee trust anchor and the TLS connection can continue.

 # Requirements Evaluation